Parasomnias: Sleepwalking

 What is sleepwalking?

-Sleepwalking refers to a type of sleep disorder that involves walking while in a deep sleep.
-But despite the name, sleepwalking can actually refer to more than that.
+Sleepwalking is a sleep disorder that involves walking while in a deep sleep.

 The term can also be used for doing other activities while deep in sleep, such as sitting up in bed, opening the refrigerator, preparing food, or even driving while asleep.
 But walking around the house while in deep sleep is one of the most common types of sleepwalking.

-Sleepwalking can be dangerous not only to the person who is sleepwalking, but to others in the home.
-Because the person is in deep sleep throughout the episode, he or she usually will not have any memory of the activity.
+Sleepwalking can be dangerous not only to the person who is sleepwalking but also to others in the home.
+Because the person is in deep sleep throughout the episode, they often will not have any memory of the activity.

 What causes sleepwalking?

 Sleepwalking is much more common in children than in adults.
-A recent survey found that around 1 in 100 preschool children and 1 in 50 school-aged children sleepwalk at least a few nights each week.
+A recent survey found that around 1 in 100 preschool children and 1 in 50 school-aged children sleepwalk occasionally.

-But it can happen to adults, as well.
+But sometimes it happens in adults, as well.
 Common triggers for sleepwalking include the use of sedative agents like alcohol and some medicines.
 Also, people who are sleep deprived may sometimes sleepwalk.

 Sleep is divided into REM and non-REM sleep.
-Sleepwalking usually occurs during the deeper states of non-REM sleep.
-These deeper states of non-REM sleep are more common in the first third of the night, and therefore sleepwalking is more common in the early part of the night.
+Dreaming happens during REM sleep.
+Sleepwalking occurs during the deeper states of non-REM sleep.
+So it's unrelated to dreaming.
+Deeper states of non-REM sleep are more common in the first third of the night.
+As a result, sleepwalking is more common in the early part of the night.

 What are the symptoms of sleepwalking?